Discover cultural events celebrating Black communities, culture and history during Black History Month 2021 in London, throughout October.

 What's on during Black History Month 2021?

-- You could discover contemporary works by Black artists at Zari Gallery's Honour, Remember, Inspire exhibition.
+- Discover contemporary works by Black artists at Zari Gallery's Honour, Remember, Inspire exhibition.
+4-29 Oct

 Learn about Black history all year round